-Since SaaS management is essentially the management of technology and information, IT is well-positioned as the collaborative bridge between all these different teams.
-But SaaS management also carries collaboration opportunities – and benefits – for specialists within IT.
+Since SaaS management is essentially the management of technology and information, IT is well-positioned as the collaborative bridge between these different stakeholders.
+SaaS management even carries collaboration opportunities and benefits within IT, as well.

 Software Asset Management

-If your IT department already uses software asset management, the leap to SaaS management is a much narrower gap.
-Many of software asset management best practices feature prominently in SaaS management, like utilization measurement and cost-benefit rationalization for applications, and license right-sizing to actual need, also feature prominently in SaaS management.
-In many cases, SAM teams lead the adoption of SaaS management, but if SaaS and SAM teams are exclusive, collaborating with them is an important goal.
+If your IT department already uses software asset management, the leap to SaaS management is much smaller.
+Many software asset management best practices feature prominently in SaaS management, like utilization measurement and cost-benefit rationalization.
+In many cases, SAM teams lead the adoption of SaaS management; however, if SaaS and SAM teams are exclusive, collaboration is important.

 Security and Compliance Teams

-SaaS management helps ensure all applications meet security and compliance standards, typically an IT function.
-If rogue users are adopting applications that aren’t provisioned with the appropriate security protocols, it can lead to a breach in compliance.
+SaaS management helps ensure all applications meet security and compliance standards, which is typically an IT function.
+Rogue users adopting applications can lead to a breach in compliance.

-Using a SaaS management strategy, security and compliance teams can discover and identify new or unknown applications, vet them, and mitigate risks.
+Using a SaaS management strategy, security and compliance teams can discover and identify unknown applications, vet them, and mitigate risks.
 The system of record provided by a SaaS management platform can also serve as a log of compliance documentation.
 Involving these teams in the security process can be hugely helpful.